University College London, Institute for Risk and Disaster Risk Reduction

 Session 1: Critical Infrastructure under Stress

-The winter floods have again alerted us to the vulnerability of the UK's infrastructure to natural hazards.
+The winter floods have again alerted us to the of the UK's infrastructure to natural hazards.
 The IRDR will host a panel discussion of invited experts to interrogate how to reduce our vulnerability to future events and how to increase the resilience of critical infrastructure, from hospitals to nuclear power stations.

 Session 2: Cascading Crises